commercialhaskell/stack/doc/GUIDE.md

 ## Resolvers and changing your compiler version

 Let's explore package sets a bit further.
-Instead of lts-11.22, let's change our `stack.yaml` file to use [the latest nightly](https://www.stackage.org/nightly).
-Right now, this is currently 2018-07-25 - please see the resolve from the link above to get the latest.
+Instead of lts-15.3, let's use [the latest nightly](https://www.stackage.org/snapshots) by replacing the value of the `resolver` field in our `stack.yaml` file.
+Right now, this is currently [`nightly-2020-03-14`](https://www.stackage.org/nightly-2020-03-14) - please see the resolve from the link above to get the latest.

 Then, Rerunning `stack build` will produce:

 ```
 michael@d30748af6d3d:~/helloworld$ stack build
-Downloaded nightly-2018-07-31 build plan.
+Downloaded nightly-2020-03-14 build plan.
 # build output ...
 ```